Eastnor Castle

 In 1849, another John Somers Cocks, 2nd Earl Somers, commissioned Augustus Pugin, the well-known designer of the Palace of Westminster interiors, to decorate the drawing room at Eastnor in the Gothic Revival style.
 His son Charles Somers Cockes, 3rd Earl Somers went a step further, doing more decorative work at Eastnor in the 1860s and 1870s, the result being a house that represents three styles of 19th century domestic interior taste.

-When Arthur Somers Cocks, 6th Baron Somers inherited the estate in 1920, much of the estate surrounding Eastnor had been sold, and the collection split up among family members.
+When Arthur Somers Cocks, 6th Baron Somers inherited the estate in 1920, much had been sold, and the collection split up among family members.
 Appointed Governor of Victoria in 1926, he moved to Australia with his family.
 Five years later, on his return home, he set about redecorating some of the rooms and installing rudimentary central heating.
 Eastnor was left empty during the Second World War and available for requisition, but the government never took the family up on it, and after the war his wife Daisy returned to the castle where she lived in the servants’ wing in reduced circumstances following payment of the enormous death duties that her husband’s death in 1944 incurred.

 The castle began to come back to life when in 1949 the Hon.
 Elizabeth Somers Cocks and her husband Benjamin Hervey-Bathurst, parents of the incumbent custodian James, took over Eastnor.
-Restoring and renovating the house, they made it back into a comfortable family home, which James Hervey-Bathurst took on in 1988.
+Restoring and renovating the house, they transformed it back into a comfortable family home, which James Hervey-Bathurst took on in 1988.

 Featured in